nus-cs2113-AY2021S2/ip/docs/README.md

   ![img_5.png](screenshots/img_5.png)
 - `deadline` will cause Duke to produce an error message that the description and /by cannot be empty
   ![img_6.png](screenshots/img_6.png)
-  -`deadline report` will cause Duke to produce an error message to give the correct input format.
+- `deadline report` will cause Duke to produce an error message to give the correct input format.
   ![img_7.png](screenshots/img_7.png)

 ### Listing tasks: `list`
 Lists all tasks tracked by Duke.

 Format: `list`
-- Lists all the tasks
+- Lists all the tasks.
-- The command must be only `list`, any additional input will not be known
+- The command must be only `list`, any additional input will not be known.

 Examples:
 - `list this` will not be recognized by Duke.
   ![img_8.png](screenshots/img_8.png)
-- `list`
+- `list` will show all tasks in the list.
   ![img_9.png](screenshots/img_9.png)

 ### Finding tasks by name: `find`